Cookbook

 export const webpackModules: ExtensionWebExports["webpackModules"] = { element: { dependencies: [ { id: "react" } ] }};

-Then, import React from mappings:
+In the module, import React from mappings:

 import React from "@moonlight-mod/wp/react";